micheldebree/micheldebree.nl/content/about.md

 These guidelines can often be conflicting in practice.
 That is where experience and common sense comes in to help you make the right choices.

+With over 15 years of experience in complex and dynamic IT landscapes, I am equipped to help you build and run automated solutions in an agile and sustainable way.

+It is my job and passion to use this experience to take ownership of the full technology stack and stakeholders' interests to make sure software works, and - more importantly - keeps working out there in the real world.

+Software is great.
+It allows us to quickly build fantastic, flexible stuff.
+Because of this, the complexity of software also tends to spiral out of control very rapidly.
+Complexity is where the bugs hide.

+It is my passion to use my experience to be able to identify, communicate and mitigate the impact of every single change to a software system and make sure it doesn't only 'work', but

+Impact:

+- Building it so it works (build, review, test)
+- Costs in terms of maintainability (how safe and quick can we change things)
+- Costs in terms of risk (what is the risk to existing functionality? might things break, become slower, or more instable?)

+"The software works" is not enough.
+It is only the beginning.
+The real challenge is to be able to say "It will keep working".
+Software runs in the real world, where it has multiple users, limited resources, service level agreements, multiple stakeholders with different interests and expectations.

+It is my job and passion to use this experience to take ownership of the full technology stack and stakeholders' interests to make sure software works, and - more importantly - keeps working out there in the real world.